North Korean Embassy in Madrid incident: Spanish investigation

+Interaction with the FBI and arrests

-A further two members of the group were subsequently named; Sam Ryu, a US citizen and Woo Ran Lee from South Korea.
-Hong Chang, a resident of the US but a citizen of Mexico, apparently telephoned the FBI on 27 February—the opening day of the US/DPRK summit—to make a statement giving the assailants' view of events.
-The group subsequently announced they had "shared information of enormous potential value under mutually agreed terms of confidentiality" with the FBI, handing over everything they had taken from the embassy, including audiovisual material.
+Free Joseon subsequently announced they had "shared information of enormous potential value under mutually agreed terms of confidentiality" with the FBI, handing over everything they had taken from the embassy, including audiovisual material.
 The statement also denied anyone had been beaten or gagged.
 The FBI refused to deny or confirm the existence of the material or whether it was part of an investigation, although they emphasised the "good, working relationship" the Bureau enjoys with its Spanish counterpart.
 US news sources reported that the information received by the FBI from an anonymous ex-intelligence officer was "pretty significant".
-A video claimed to have been filmed during the incident was uploaded to the group's website and to YouTube; it shows individuals smashing portraits of leading members of the North Korean regime.
+According to DPRK defector Thae Yong-ho, (Note: Thon-ho was North Korea's ambassador to the Court of St James until he defected to Britain with his family in 2016.) the computer equipment taken by the group could have included decryption software essential for secure communications between Pyongyang and its embassies and missions.
+Known as the "transformation computer", Thae said that to the DPRK leadership it was "considered more important than human lives" due to the perception that its code was unbreakable.